Gracerosen/javascript-intro/README.md

-String Interpolation (the process of evaluating string literals containing one or more placeholders (expressions, variables, etc).It can be performed using template literals: text ${expression} text.
+<strong>String Interpolation</strong> (the process of evaluating string literals containing one or more placeholders (expressions, variables, etc).It can be performed using template literals: text ${expression} text.

 let age = 7;
 // String concatenation